sergant210/ZoomX/README.md

 * zoomx_smarty_custom_plugin_dir - full path to custom Smarty plugins.
 By default, `{core_path}components/zoomx/smarty/custom_plugins/`.
 * zoomx_smarty_security_enable - enables the mode for managing Smarty security, which is defined in the security class.
 * zoomx_smarty_security_class - the class in which the [security settings](https://www.smarty.net/docs/en/advanced.features.tpl#advanced.features.security) are defined.
-* zoomx_template_extension - template file extension.
-It is used for convenience and for security reasons.
-By default, "tpl".

 ## System settings for extending classes
 You can override these settings to replace the base classes with custom ones.